elenderg/PAL-1000/instruções de compilação.md

 100. Still in the blue, on a free tab, open the daughter's "_.lst_" file.
 Now we've got something to look at -- almost 12,000 lines, in fact.
 Let's examine just a few.

-You'll notice that almost all the types, except for "_byte_" and "_record", have -1 (`hex FFFFFFFF`) in their length field, like this one:
+You'll notice that almost all the types, except for "_byte_" and "record", have -1 (`hex FFFFFFFF`) in their length field, like this one:

 `/type/abort message/abort messages/FFFFFFFF/string////0/`